When To See A Primary Care Physician in Women’s Health vs A Women’s Health Specialist

 PCWH providers and Women’s Health specialists usually both refer to allied health professionals including:

-In contrast to women’s health specialists, most primary care providers especially family medicine physicians see all ages of adults and men as well as your children.
+In contrast to women’s health specialists, most primary care physicians especially family medicine physicians see all ages of adults and men as well as your children.
 You may be a healthy woman and want one physician to see all your family members.

 In some families, I have had the privilege of caring for three generations of women!